canonical/labels/README.md

 ```
 $ git-labelmaker
 ```
 4. For the first time you use the app, you will need to follow the instructions to enter an oauth token, and `Add Labels From a Package`.
-Point the package to labels.json in this repository.
+Point the package to labels.json in this repository (e.g. `../labels/labels.json`)

+## Notes

+* be sure to git clone with the ssh version, not https or it will not work!